-In the Output application, the UIMS.MSG.CREATE message is used to draw text and display objects in the left-hand Child window, Child1.
+Modify the Create CaseIn the Output application, the UIMS.MSG.CREATE message is used to draw text and display objects in the left-hand Child window, Child1.
 In Showfont, it will also create the italic font, and create and position a text object.